opendistro/for-elasticsearch-docs/docs/troubleshoot/index.md

 ## Can't open Kibana on Windows

 Kibana doesn't support Microsoft Edge and many versions of Internet Explorer.
-We recommend using Firefox and Chrome.
+We recommend using Firefox or Chrome.

 ## Illegal reflective access operation in logs